warptools/warpforge-site/src/api-specs/workspaces.md

     order: 20
 ---

-# Workspaces

 (WIP.
-See [decide how workspaces and catalogs interact](https://www.notion.so/decide-how-workspaces-and-catalogs-interact-beb3a48a26c7428ea623cbb079f08af3) for early notes, which still need to be extracted to this doc.)
+See [decide how workspaces and catalogs interact](https://warpforge.notion.site/decide-how-workspaces-and-catalogs-interact-beb3a48a26c7428ea623cbb079f08af3) for early notes, which still need to be extracted to this doc.)

-# What are Workspaces?
+## What are Workspaces?

 Workspaces are the main organizational concept in Warpforge and how it exists in your development environment (i.e. your computer).

 In brief: you're looking at a workspace whenever you see a folder that contains a folder called `.warpforge`.

-# Workspaces and your Development Environment
+## Workspaces and your Development Environment

-## How are Workspaces seen on the filesystem?
+### How are Workspaces seen on the filesystem?

 A workspace is declared wherever there's a folder on your computer that contains a folder called `.warpforge`.
 For example, if you have the path `/hey/hi/hello/.warpforge`, then the `hello` folder is a workspace.